hypengw/hypengw.github.io/content/post/cpp-rust-trait.en.md

 Common `Customization Points` in `c++` include overloading, template specialization, Policy, and ADL.
 Here we choose template specialization, which is similar to how `rust` implements it.
 For example, the `Orphan Rule`, which is the orphan principle for `trait`:
-- Implement external Traits for your own types
+- Implement external Trait for your own types
-- Implement your own Traits for external types
+- Implement your own Trait for external types

 From the perspective of `c++`, it's easy to understand that these two rules ensure that the implementation of the Trait (i.e., template specialization) is visible to the compilation unit that references it (i.e., the `.cpp/.cc` that references the `.h`).
 This avoids generating different implementations in different compilation units.